pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 #include "helpers/config.h"
 ```

-Sencond, now inside the main function, there is the setting of the environment, in which the time parameters are calculated, followed by the definition of the loopback function that indicates a test with the same FPGA and the set of the [signal generator](hardware.md).
+Following the includes is the main function, and inside it are the [first declaration of the time parameters](./#mainc-first-declaration-of-the-time-parameters), in which the time parameters are calculated, followed by the definition of the loopback function that indicates a test that is implemented using a single DE-10 Standard board and the setting of the [signal generator](../hardware/#signal-generator).
-Also in this sample the peripherals sender and receiver are being enabled, as both of them will be needed.
+Also present are the enables of the sender and receiver peripherals, as both of them will be needed for this test.

 ```C
 // Time parameters